Skip to main content

 Exporting to Germany

-When to use air freight to Germany?
+When to choose air freight to Germany?

-• AOG (Aircraft on Ground) — parts that must be available immediately at another airport
+• AOG (Aircraft on Ground) — parts that must be immediately available at another airport

 Importing from Brazil

 Brazil is a top producer of agricultural commodities: soy, sugar, coffee, citrus, and meat.
-In addition, Brazil exports aircraft parts (Embraer), machinery, and petrochemical products.
-Air freight from Brazil mainly involves high-value or time-sensitive goods: fresh fruit juices, pharmaceutical raw materials, aircraft parts, and precious stones.
+Additionally, Brazil exports aircraft parts (Embraer), machinery, and petrochemical products.
+Airfreight from Brazil mainly involves high-value or time-sensitive goods: fresh fruit juices, pharmaceutical raw materials, aircraft parts, and gemstones.

-Import duties & documentation
+Import Duties & Documentation

-Standard EU import duties apply when importing from Brazil into the EU.
-The EU-Mercosur trade agreement (under negotiation) is expected to reduce tariffs on many Brazilian products.
+Imports from Brazil into the EU are subject to standard EU import tariffs.
+The EU-Mercosur trade agreement (under negotiation) is expected to lower tariffs on many Brazilian products.
 Certificates of origin are mandatory when claiming preferential tariffs.

-Germany as a Crosstrade Partner
+Germany as a crosstrade partner

-Points of attention for flower transport
+Key considerations for flower transport

 Cold chain

-Flowers must be kept between 2–8°C throughout the entire transport.
-Any temperature interruption accelerates the aging process and reduces shelf life for the end customer.
-Aircargo.nl works exclusively with certified cool-chain handlers at Schiphol.
+Flowers must be kept at 2–8°C throughout transport.
+Any break in temperature accelerates aging and reduces shelf life for the end buyer.
+Aircargo.nl only works with certified cold-chain handlers at Schiphol.

 Phytosanitary requirements

-A phytosanitary certificate is mandatory for importing plants and cut flowers from countries outside the EU.
-This certificate is issued by the plant health authority of the exporting country and confirms that the shipment is free from pests.
-Aircargo.nl routinely checks and processes all phytosanitary documents.
+Imports of plants and cut flowers from outside the EU require a phytosanitary certificate.
+This certificate is issued by the plant health authority of the exporting country and confirms the shipment is free of pests.
+Aircargo.nl routinely verifies and processes all phytosanitary documents.

 CITES

 Certain orchids and exotic plants fall under CITES protection and require a CITES permit.
-Always contact us if you are unsure about the CITES status of your products.
+Always contact us if you’re unsure about the CITES status of your products.

-Quote for Flowers & plants: Germany → Brazil?
+Quote for Flowers & Plants: Germany → Brazil?

 Customs on this crosstrade route